Sunday, February 26, 2012

 It's February,'12.
 Obama is running for re-election.

-John Kerry and at that moment it was such a blatant disaster occurring at the top of government, you felt that if you had any cachet whatsoever, you had to cash it in because you couldn't sit around and watch it.
+"I never campaigned for politicians previous to John Kerry and at that moment it was such a blatant disaster occurring at the top of government, you felt that if you had any cachet whatsoever, you had to cash it in because you couldn't sit around and watch it.

 I'm not a professional campaigner and every four years I don't think that I'm going to go and pick a guy and go after him.